Dracula is a 1958 UK horror by Terrence Fisher. With Peter Cushing, Christopher Lee and Michael Gough.

 The UK Video Version has an additional scene with Alan showing and a not quite clear topless Denise in the bath.

-UK: A cut US TV version was passed 15 uncut for strong violence,
+UK: A cut US TV version was passed 15 uncut for strong violence, threat for:

 From IMDb.
 The TV arm of Columbia, Screen Gems, syndicated a toned down 107 min. print to US television for years.
 The running time of the UK release seems to tally with the TV version.
 US: Presumably the TV version is MPAA Unrated for: